 Radiation therapy for brain cancer

-The specifics of your brain cancer radiation therapy plan will be based on several factors, including the type and size of the brain tumor and the extent of disease.
+The specifics of your brain cancer radiation therapy plan may be based on several factors, including the type and size of the brain tumor and the extent of disease.
 External beam radiation is commonly used for brain cancer.
 The area radiated typically includes the tumor and an area surrounding the tumor.
 For metastatic brain tumors, radiation is sometimes given to the entire brain.

-Since lung cancer commonly spreads to the brain, some individuals with lung cancer receive radiation as a preventative therapy to stop metastatic brain tumors from developing.
+Since lung cancer commonly spreads to the brain, some individuals with lung cancer receive whole-brain radiation as a preventative therapy to stop metastatic brain tumors from developing.

 Addressing brain cancer radiation therapy side effects

 Depending on your radiation dose, site and other factors, radiation therapy for brain cancer may cause certain side effects.
 Fatigue, hair loss, skin irritation and edema (brain swelling) are common side effects of radiation for brain tumors.
 Sometimes, individuals develop a blood clot in the leg, causing swelling of the foot, ankle or calf.

 As you receive brain cancer radiation therapy, your care team will work with you to manage side effects.
 For example, we may prescribe steroids to help reduce swelling, or blood thinners to dissolve blood clots and prevent them from traveling into the lungs.

 You’ll also receive supportive care services, like nutrition therapy, naturopathic medicine, pain management, oncology rehabilitation and mind-body medicine, to help combat any side effects of radiation or other treatments you receive.
 These therapies may help keep you strong so you can continue treatment while maintaining your quality of life.